rantav/go-archetype/README.md

 ### Archetype creator

-As the archetype creator you create a tempalte (aka blueprint) project.
+As the archetype creator you create a template (aka blueprint) project.
 This project is fully functional, valid code written in Golang, JavaScript, Java, Python etc. (go-archetype is agnostic)
 And then you define a set of transformaitons.
 E.g. ask the user for the project name and replace here, here and here.

 ### Developer using the archetype